 In 2011, I decided I wanted to help other mothers.
 I became a Certified Lactation Educator and began teaching classes.
 Shortly after, I started down the road to becoming a Board Certified Lactation Consultant through the University of California San Diego program.
 I completed my internships at Kaiser Permanente Los Angeles Medical Center and at Whittier Presbyterian Hopsital.
 I am proud to be internationally certified to help women meet their own breastfeeding goals.

 In 2017, I was able to have a vaginal birth after cesarean and our little Emelyne joined the family.
 Emelyne was born with an anterior and posterior tongue tie, which was revised at 3 days old.
 Because of my education, I knew how to manage the tongue tie situation and after frenotomy care and breastfeeding continued without a hitch.

 We are now ready for our next adventure.
 We have moved back to our roots in Texas.
 Dallas is our new home and we can't wait to help the new mothers of Big D!

 I hope to help you in accomplishing your breastfeeding goals, what ever they may be.

 Thank you for visitiing my website.
 I am a proud wife and mother to two beautiful daughters, Lily and Emelyne.
 There are two other furry members of our family (not pictured here).
 We have two cute, spunky little dogs named Dani and Jojo .
-We like to spend our free time outdoors, gardening, bike riding, camping, going to the beach and having picnics in the park with our friends.
+We like to spend our free time outdoors, gardening, bike riding, camping, and having picnics in the park with our friends.